marcovisibelli/synthetico/README.md

 # synthetico
-ready to use synthetic data generator module for python.
-Let you to create in a short amount of time business data for multiple business scenarios (Web portals, CRM data, E-commerce data, ERP data etc).I created Syntetico because all the commercial synthetic generators are way to much expensive or too much complicated to use.
+ready to use synthetic data generator for machine learning.
+Let you to create business data for multiple business scenarios (Web portals, CRM data, E-commerce data, ERP data etc) that can be reaplced in a second time with real ones.
+I created Syntetico because all the commercial synthetic generators are way to much expensive or too much complicated to use.

 # Prerequisites